The-CapyBar-Team/design-patterns-project-root/README.md

 ## Prepare the Repo

-To clone and set up the repo you can:
+To clone and set up the repo you can choose ONE of the following options:

 1. Recursively clone the repo
 ```bash